Anacortes has plenty of places to get your daily dose of caffeine.

 At the roasting facility along Highway 20, Moka Joe Coffee roasts up to 20 different kinds of Fair Trade Certified beans.
 The roastery also has a coffee house with indoor and outdoor seating, and their homemade baked goods, including their popular scones.
 To beat the heat try the Espresso Milkshake made with Lopez Island Creamery espresso ice cream or Joe’s Favorite, a chocolate caramel cold brew with cream.
 If you happen to be at the Swinomish Casino & Lodge, you can also order a brew from their new coffee bar near the lodge entrance.

-You can also enjoy Moka Joe Coffee at the Market Coffee inside The Market grocery store.
+You can also enjoy Moka Joe Coffee inside The Market grocery store.
 Their unique alternative milks include macadamia milk and coconut milk sweetened with coconut water.
 They also have protein pucks and make smoothies with fresh produce from the store.

 If you are in a hurry, there are also a handful of drive-thru stands like Diedrich Espresso, Whidbey Coffee, Cruisin’ Coffee, Sips Ahoy, and Strawberry Bay Coffee Co.